Hoyasumii/bee-movie/README.md

 It's a beautiful thing.
 You know, Dad, the more I think about it, maybe the honey field just isn't right for me.
-You were thinking of what, making balloon a
+You were thinking of what, making balloon an